 The Research Computing Center hosts and maintains a number of storage systems.
 RCC users have access to both persistent high-capacity storage that can be shared among a research group or remain private to each individual user and to high-performance storage when data needs to be temporarily staged and accessed quickly.

 Persistent and High-Capacity Storage

-Visit the data sharing services page to learn about how the RCC can help researchers customize data access, and visit the data management page to learn how RCC provides support for writing data management plans for grants and other sources of funding.
+Visit the data sharing services page to learn about how the RCC can help researchers customize data access, and visit the data management page to learn how the RCC provides support for writing data management plans for grants and other sources of funding.

 Each RCC user has a home directory for storing small, frequently used items such as source code, binaries, and scripts.
 By default, a home directory is only accessible by its owner and is suitable for storing files which do not need to be shared with others.
-The data in the home directory is accessible from Midway1 and Midway2 as well as remotely via different protocols.
+The data in the home directory is accessible from Midway as well as remotely via different protocols.
 Please see our guide to data transfer for more details.